semaphoreci/docs/language-javascript-and-nodejs-5bdc260a2c7d3a01757ab9c3.md

             - node --version
 </code></pre>

-## Dependency Caching
+## Dependency caching

 You can use Semaphores `cache` command to store and load `node_modules`.
-You'll need one block to warm the cache, then use the cache in subsequent blocks.
+In the following configuration example, we install dependencies and warm the cache in the first block, then use the cache in subsequent blocks.

 <pre><code class="language-yaml">version: "v1.0"
 name: First pipeline example